 - The type of people you want as tenants

 - Value for money

-It’s important to be realistic about the rent you want to charge as you don’t want to price yourself out of the market.
-Once you have decided on the rent make sure you include it in the Tenancy Agreement.
-You should also include details of how often rent will be reviewed and the process for increasing it.
+Be realistic about the rent as you don’t want to price yourself out of the market.
+Once you have decided make sure you include it in the Tenancy Agreement.
+You also need to include details of how often the rent will be reviewed and the process for increasing it.

 Do I need a deposit